openvinotoolkit/model_server/demos/face_detection/python/README.md

-# Exemplary client for face detection model with configurable input shape and batch size
+# Face Detection Demo in OVMS

 ## Overview

 The script [face_detection.py](face_detection.py) run face detection inference requests for all the images saved in `image_input_dir` directory.

 The script can adjust the input image size and change the batch size in the request.
-It demonstrate how to use the functionality of dynamic shape in OpenVINO Model Server and how to process the output from the server.
+It demonstrates how to use the functionality of dynamic shape in OpenVINO Model Server and how to process the output from the server.

 The example relies on the model [face-detection-retail-0004](https://docs.openvinotoolkit.org/2021.4/omz_models_model_face_detection_retail_0004.html).